What Is The Difference Between CompTIA A+ Core 1 and Core 2?

 Can you take CompTIA A+ Core 2 before Core 1?

-To earn the CompTIA A+ certification, you must pass both tests in the same series.
+In order to earn the CompTIA A+ certification, you must pass both tests in the same series.

 Do you take Core 1 and Core 2 at the same time?